 - “I have some ideas on resolving your concerns.
 I’m thinking that I’d let you know at least a day in advance.
 Would that help?
 What do you have in mind?”

-Note that the above tips apply to situations where speaking out will not put you in harm’s way (e.g. physical fights or road rage); in unsafe scenarios, choose instead to avoid a confrontation.
+Note that the above tips apply to situations where speaking out will not put you in harm’s way (e.g. physical fights or road rage).
+In unsafe scenarios, choose to avoid a confrontation.

 Try these tips and suggested lines—effective communication can be the skeleton key to resolving concerns.